AdobeDocs/campaign-standard.de-DE/help/audiences/using/get-started-profiles-and-audiences.md

 With Campaign, we recommend you to use **easy opt-in and opt-out mechanisms** through [services](../../audiences/using/creating-a-service.md), and [landing pages](../../channels/using/getting-started-with-landing-pages.md) to update your contact information and grow your database.

-Providing **unsubscription links** in your messages will enable Profiles to be blacklisted, when necessary, and therefore to improve your platform deliverability.
-Weiterführende Informationen zum Blacklisting erfahren Sie im Abschnitt [Funktionsweise des Opt-in- und Opt-out-Verfahrens in Campaign](../../audiences/using/about-opt-in-and-opt-out-in-campaign.md).
+Providing **unsubscription links** in your messages will enable Profiles to be added to the block list, when necessary, and therefore to improve your platform deliverability.
+For more on block list management, refer to [About opt-in and opt-out in Campaign](../../audiences/using/about-opt-in-and-opt-out-in-campaign.md).

 >[!IMPORTANT]
 >